Khan/wonder-blocks/packages/wonder-blocks-tooltip/components/tooltip-bubble.md

 This is an internal component that we use to render the stuff that appears when a tooltip shows.

-Note that without explicit positioning, the arrow will not be centered.
+Note that without explicit positioning, the tail will not be centered.

 ### Placement top